codonaft/zapthreads/README.md

      - `min-read-pow`
      - current minimal pow of write relays limitations (unless `disable="relayInformation"` is set), bounded by `max-write-pow`
    - `anchor` difficulty is ignored, it can be `0`
+   - such message will be visible even with too low PoW if moderator/author/current user follows the commenter
+     - unless (`disable="followIsApproval"` is set)

 ## Customize